23021311/python-calculator/README.md

 # python-calculator
-this is my project of calculator made by python
+this is the project of calculator made by python programming